oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/domain-home-on-pv/_index.md

   includeServerOutInPodLog: true
   # Whether to enable log home
   logHomeEnabled: true
-  # The in-pod name location for domain log, server logs, server out, and Node Manager log files
+  # The in-pod name location for domain log, server logs, server out, introspector out, and Node Manager log files
   logHome: /shared/logs/domain1
   # serverStartPolicy legal values are "NEVER", "IF_NEEDED", or "ADMIN_ONLY"
   # This determines which WebLogic Servers the operator will start up when it discovers this Domain